 The hospital communicates its FAP to patients in the following ways:

-n application for assistance and a copy of this policy can be obtained by calling PFS (269-789-7000) to request a mailing, downloading a copy or viewing from the hospital website, or in person at the cashier’s office in the main hospital or any area that registers patients.
+An application for assistance and a copy of this policy can be obtained by calling PFS (269-789-7000) to request a mailing, downloading or viewing a copy from the hospital web-site (www.oaklawnhospital.org) or in person at the cashier’s office in the main hospital, the Emergency Department or any area that registers patients.

 Eligibility Determination and Timeframe to Apply for Assistance

 Eligibility for FAP is primarily based on annualized household income.
 The determination of eligibility is based on the patient’s financial situation at or near the time service is rendered.
 (This is consistent with HFMA Principals and Practices Board Statement No.15).